braiins/chroot2kvm/README.md

 # Limitations

 The scripts are relatively simple to modify.
 Currently, they support converting Debian Squeeze and Debian Wheezy.
-However, it is very simple provide custom sources lists or use them for other Linux distributions.
+Sources lists can be modified or even replaced to fit any Linux distribution.

 # Components